CreatorOS/coin-toss-game-near/LEARN.md

                 return games[i].player2;
             }
     }
+    //Code snippet closes
     return "Game Not Found";

 }

+The next step is to make a guess.
+The guess would be made by the player who was selected as a guesser.
+In this code snippet, we are not checking for the same but if you want, you can store the selected guesser for each game as well.
+We store the chosen player's guess and update the Game structure.
+Fill in the missing code snippet and click next.

 export function makeAGuess(gameId: u32, guess: boolean): string {
     const newGame = new Game();